 Such investors often prefer keeping money in savings accounts or fixed deposits, where returns are lower but guaranteed.
 When they do enter market-linked instruments, they lean toward safer debt-oriented products such as government bonds, debt mutual funds, commercial papers, and treasury bills.

 Even within equities, risk-averse investors usually choose dividend growth stocks instead of volatile high-growth shares.
 This approach ensures a steady flow of income while avoiding major fluctuations.
 Knowing the right mix of these choices can help you build a safer but still rewarding portfolio.
-Discover and compare funds instantly
+Find a mutual fund that suits you.

 Risk-averse attributes